 newindex = colorspeed * thisindex + (1.0 - colorspeed) * oldindex

 Positive values for colorspeed have the effect of pulling the index toward the current xform’s index, and negative values will repel the index.

 It’s important to note that the colors themselves are not being blended, only their indices in the palette are.

 At this point, we have the final output point

 ox,oy to be plotted to the histogram.
 However, we can’t use it just yet.
 There is a slight possibility that the calculated value was not valid.
-This is detected by checking for it being very close to infinity, or very close to zero.
-If either are the case, 5 attempts at the following correction method are tried:
+This is detected by checking for it being “Not a Number” (NaN).
+If this is the case, 5 attempts at the following correction method are tried:

 - Pick a new input point with x and y each being a different random number between -1 and 1 (or a user specified range).

 - Pick a new random xform and apply it.

 - Keep color index from the first xform that was applied, which originally gave us the bad values.

 If after 5 attempts, a valid point is not produced, the output point is assigned random numbers between -1 and 1 (or a user specified range).
 The number of bad values are saved for statistical use later.